nath1295/LLMFlex/docs/markdown/llmplus/Models/Cores/base_core.md

     :   Unload the model from ram.

 `BaseLLM(core: Type[llmplus.Models.Cores.base_core.BaseCore], generation_config: Dict[str, Any], stop: List[str])`
-:   Base LLM class for llmplus, using the LLM class from langchain.
+:   Base LLM class, using the LLM class from langchain.

     Initialising the LLM.